SansGuidon/bookmarks/README.md

 * [Blake Gossard](https://medium.com/@BlakeGossard/the-importance-of-getting-distracted-cd2511ad5b74) - (2018) The Importance of Getting Distracted | The pervasive message of “stay focused for success” is wrong
 > curiosity and broad inquiry are necessarily incompatible with focus on specific goals.
 * [Simon Wardley](http://blog.gardeviance.org/2015/03/on-pioneers-settlers-town-planners-and.html) - (2015) On Pioneers, Settlers, Town Planners and Theft.
+* [Xiao Ma](https://medium.com/open-sourced-thoughts/code-life-1a44121290a1) - (2015) Code • Life | We are already doing these things to our code, why not do them to ourselves?

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution